vPeteWalker/EraComboBootcamp/configure_mssql/configure_mssql.rst

 Source Microsoft SQL VM
 +++++++++++++++++++++++

-.. note:: Your `UserXX` designation is assigned by the SE leading the Bootcamp.
+.. note:: Your `USERXX` designation is assigned by the SE leading the Bootcamp.
 Please do not proceed until this has been provided to you.

 #.
-Log in to your *UserXX*\ **-MSSQLSourceVM** with the below credentials right-clicking on the VM name, and choosing **Launch Console**.
+Log in to your *USERXX*\ **-MSSQLSourceVM** with the below credentials right-clicking on the VM name, and choosing **Launch Console**.

    - **Username** - Administrator
    - **Password** - Nutanix/4u